JCNTH/trackingdemo/README.md

 # }
 ```

-**Key landmarks:** 15, 16 = wrists | 13, 14 = elbows | 11, 12 = shoulders

-**Z-axis estimation:** MediaPipe estimates depth using a statistical model trained on human pose data.
-The Z value is relative to the hip center (origin), where:
-- Smaller Z = closer to camera
-- Larger Z = farther from camera
-- Units are approximate meters, but accuracy is limited without true depth measurement
-- This is an **estimate**, not a measurement, because single-camera systems cannot directly measure depth
+The important landmarks for us are:
+- **15, 16:** Left and right wrists (we use these to find the bar)
+- **13, 14:** Elbows (for angle calculations)
+- **11, 12:** Shoulders (also for angles)

+**About that Z coordinate:** MediaPipe gives us a depth estimate, but it's not a real measurement.
+They trained a model on thousands of human poses, and it guesses depth based on body proportions and perspective.
+The Z value is relative to the hip center, with smaller values meaning closer to the camera.
+It's useful for relative comparisons, but don't trust it for absolute measurements - single cameras just can't measure depth directly.

 ---

-## Step 3: Bar Position Estimation
+## Step 3: Estimating Bar Position

+Here's the tricky part.
+We don't actually detect the barbell directly - instead, we estimate where it is based on wrist positions.
+The key insight is that when you're gripping a bar, your hands are slightly above your wrists (in your palms).

-**File:** `barbell_detector.py` lines 161-180
+**Code:** `barbell_detector.py` lines 161-180

 ```python
 def _estimate_grip_from_forearm(